fingerprintjs/fingerprintjs/contributing.md

 ### How to build

-To build the distribution files of the library, run:
+To build the distribution files of FingerprintJS that can be used in a browser directly, run:

 ```bash
 yarn build
 ```

-The files will appear at `dist`.
+The files will be saved to the `dist` directory.

 ### Pitfalls

-Avoid running expression in top level of the modules.
+Avoid running expressions in the top level of the modules.
 It will help to tree-shake the library better:

 ```js